-Each proposal should be 4-5 pages in length and must include:
+Each proposal should be 1000-1200 words in length (not including the bibliography) and must include:

 - A working title.
 This can be changed later if the focus of the paper shifts. - The research "question."
-At this point, you should not try to articulate a "thesis," but explain what the issue is that you plan to explore in your research. - An overview of the likely structure of the paper, indicating, for example, what case study(ies) you plan to develop. - A description of the sources you intend to use. - A preliminary bibliography of at least 15 sources you have actually sen.
+At this point, you should not try to articulate a "thesis," but explain what the issue is that you plan to explore in your research. - A narrative overview of the likely structure of the paper.
+Indicate, for example, what case study(ies) you plan to develop. - A description of the sources you intend to use. - A preliminary bibliography of at least 15 sources you have actually seen.